Rizama-Victor/Development-of-an-Intelligent-Based-Algorithm-for-the-Detection-and-Identification-of-Drowsy-Drivers/README.md

     <em> Fig 3: Confusion Matrix</em>
 </p>

+## 💡 Key Insights

+- The research addressed the key limitations of existing driver drowsiness detection systems, which typically only determined whether a driver was drowsy or not without identifying the specific symptoms responsible for that classification.
+It achieved this by classifying drowsy symptoms such as `yawn`, `eyes closed`, and `heavy eyes`, and not drowsy symptoms such as `eyes open` in addition to the overall `drowsy` and `not drowsy` detections.
+- The model demonstrated reliable detection performance under varied lighting conditions (both bright and dark) and from multiple viewing angles, including front, left, right, and rear views of the driver.

+---

+## 🔮Future Work
+Future work could focus on combining the model with other sensor-based modalities such as eye-tracking, head pose estimation, or steering behavior analysis to create a multi-modal driver monitoring system.
+This hybrid approach would improve detection accuracy by validating visual cues (like yawning or eye closure) with physiological or behavioral signals, making the system more adept to lighting conditions, camera angles, and driver variability.

+---

 ## 📌 Note

 Please kindly note that this README file is a summarized version of the full implementation of this research.
 The complete implementation can be accessed via the [program script](Driver_Drowsiness_Detection_System_Using_YOLO.ipynb).
 Dataset and Model Weights can be provided upon request.

+---